 - Orange and cherry for garnish.

-- Fill a highball or a Collins’ glass with ice.
+- Fill a highball, a Collins, or a Hurricane glass with ice.

 - Add tequila followed by orange juice.

 - Slowly pour the grenadine and let it sink to the bottom and form a layer.

 - Garnish with an orange slice and a cherry.